Acceleration Studies Foundation

 Ready to start your own Salon?
 Read the guidebook above, then email us at mail@accelerating.org for help!

-While both liberals and conservatives speak at Future Salons, our political slant strives to be neither right or left wing, but what futurist FM Esfandiary called upwing.
-We seek policies that will measurably advance both collective and individual intelligence, diversity, ethics, resiliency, and capability, to the greatest degree for the greatest number of life forms on this planet.
-Both progressives and conservatives, protectionists and free-marketers, sustainability and innovation policy bring critical elements to the upwinger agenda.
-As Adam Smith, Henry Adams, FM Esfandiary, Alvin Toffler, Carl Sagan, Gerard Peil, Ray Kurzweil and many others have noted, the world is progressing at an accelerating pace, and we need to recognize and guide that process.
-We call this being acceleration-aware, or more simply, accelaware.
-Modern political priorities must start with a recognition of the magnitude and dimensions of rapidly advancing global scientific and technical progress, as well as the many roadblocks to that progress, and the opportunities, challenges, and dangers that progress brings, particularly at first, before it is well-integrated into business and society.
+On Politics: We welcome right and left speakers and members, but strive to be neither right or left wing.
+We are activists for what futurist FM Esfandiary called upwing.
+We seek to find and advance policies from any party that will create the broadest measurable progress in our collective and individual intelligence, diversity, ethics, resiliency, and capability, for all life forms on this planet.
+(Yes, many of us expect uplifting to occur one day!).
+As Adam Smith, Henry Adams, FM Esfandiary, Alvin Toffler, Carl Sagan, Gerard Peil, Ray Kurzweil and many others have noted, the world is progressing at an accelerating pace.
+We need to recognize and guide those accelerating processes.
+We call this being acceleration-aware, or accelaware.
+The upwing perspective starts with a recognition of the magnitude and directions of rapidly advancing global scientific and technical progress, and seeks practical knowledge of the many roadblocks to that progress, and the opportunities, challenges, and dangers that sci-tech progress brings, particularly at first, before it is well-integrated into business and society.

 Future Salons typically meet once per month.
 All are free and open to the public.
-Sign up at each salon's Yahoo or Google Group for discussions and local events, and their Facebook or Meetup group for notifications of meetings and social networking with other local Salon members.
+Sign up at each salon's Yahoo, Google, Facebook or Meetup group (we recommend Meetup groups for all salons willing to pay their low annual cost, as it is easiest for potential new members to find you there) for notifications of meetings and conversations with other local Salon members.
 Come add your insights and energy to the mix!

 Bay Area Future Salon DETAILS